Master of Public Health

 Committed to Health Equity.
 Grounded in Social Justice.

-Simmons MPH students gain the skills to become effective public health practitioners through a blend of live online courses, self-paced coursework, and in-person immersion experiences that explore public health through the lens of equity and social justice.
+As a Simmons MPH student, you'll gain the skills to become effective public health practitioners through a blend of live online courses, self-paced coursework, and in-person immersion experiences that explore public health through the lens of equity and social justice.

 An adaptable and innovative program

-The MPH curriculum consists of 42 credit hours that can be completed in the 24-month traditional masters or the 15-month accelerated masters program.
+The MPH curriculum consists of 42 credit hours that you can complete in the 24-month traditional master's or the 15-month accelerated master's program.
 The curriculum includes 9 core courses, one elective, and a practicum experience.
-With multiple opportunities to customize their MPH degree, students can develop content expertise in their area of passion and make an impact on the issues that matter most to them.
+With multiple opportunities to customize your MPH degree, you can develop content expertise in your area of passion and make an impact on the issues that matter most to you.

-Through community-embedded experiences, immersion courses, and a culminating Health Equity Change Project, students are prepared for a career in public health that addresses the underlying causes of health disparities and health inequities.
+Through community-embedded experiences, immersion courses, and a culminating Health Equity Change Project, you'll graduate prepared for a career in public health that addresses the underlying causes of health disparities and health inequities.

 Why complete your MPH at Simmons?

-Simmon’s MPH core values drive the student experience, delivering a state of the art student body of knowledge.
+Simmons’s MPH core values drive the student experience, delivering a state-of-the-art student body of knowledge.

-• Social Justice: We value social justice as a core concept of health equity, which embraces the uniqueness, dignity, and inherent value of all individuals and communities, and challenges power differentials and structures that preclude fair opportunity for optimal health for all.
+• Social Justice: We value social justice, a core concept of health equity, which embraces the uniqueness, dignity, and inherent value of all individuals and communities and challenges power differentials and structures that preclude fair opportunity for optimal health for all.

-• Community Partnership: Rather than work on behalf of, we strive always to work with the communities whose health we aim to enhance, through partnered knowledge production, participatory agenda setting, and collaborative action for social change.
+• Community Partnership: We strive always to work alongside communities seeking health equity, through partnered knowledge production, community-identified priority setting, and collaborative action towards social change.

 • Scientific Rigor and Integrity: We strive for outstanding performance in enacting health equity that is built on the foundation of scientifically rigorous research, evidence-based public health practice, and personal and professional integrity and ethics.

-• Critical Systems Thinking: In order to assess and address health inequities, we employ a critical lens to understand broad systems and structures that produce and reproduce disparities and injustices in health.
+• Critical Systems Thinking: We employ a critical lens to understand, assess and address broad systems and structures that produce and reproduce inequities and injustices in health.

 Accredited by the Council on Education for Public Health